About Us

 Mariana is passionate about education as a multidimensional experience that allows us to make sense of the world.
 She holds a PhD in Spanish and Portuguese and is a current master’s student in Educational Psychology at the University of New Mexico.

 Mariana was born and raised in Colombia to parents that always encouraged curiosity and the love of learning.
 That curiosity and flexibility guided her through the academic and the world-of-work in unexpected ways.
-Besides teaching Spanish literature at the high school and university levels in Colombia and Brazil, Mariana worked in clinical research in the areas of Epidemiology and Cancer and held administrative roles in international intergovernmental organizations and in the non-profit sector.
+Besides teaching Spanish literature at the high school and university levels in Colombia, and Brazil, Mariana worked in clinical research in the areas of Epidemiology and Cancer and held administrative roles in international intergovernmental organizations and in the non-profit sector.
+She also has experience in the higher education space as a Spanish and Portuguese instructor for second language learners.

 Member of the Board of Directors and Director of Operations